TrentBrunson/Turbo_Learning/README.md

 ### Question The Team Hopes To Answer:
 After completing the project, we hope to be able to answer the following question:
 * What is the likelihood that the opposing team will call on a "run" or "pass" based on the play, distance or time?
-* Are there any variables that affect the decision call?
+* Are there any variables that have a greater affect on the decision call?
 If so, what are they?